aspose-html/aspose-html-reference-tutorials/content/english/net/working-with-html-documents/creating-a-simple-document/_index.md

 ---
 title: Creating a Simple Document in .NET with Aspose.HTML
-linktitle: Creating a Simple Document in .NET with Aspose.HTML
+linktitle: Creating a Simple Document in .NET
 second_title: Aspose.Slides .NET HTML manipulation API
 description: Learn to work with HTML documents in .NET using Aspose.HTML.
 Create, manipulate, and convert HTML effortlessly.
 Get started today!
 type: docs